Transport in Moscow: Air

 There are several smaller airports near Moscow, such as Myachkovo Airport, intended for private aircraft, helicopters and charters.

 Water

 Moscow has two passenger terminals (South River Terminal and North River Terminal) on the river and regular ship routes and cruises along Moskva and Oka rivers, which are used mostly for entertainment.
 The North River Terminal, built in 1937, is the main hub for long-range river routes.
 There are three freight ports serving Moscow.

+Moscow introduced electric year-round river trams on June 20, 2023.

 Land

 Railway

 Moscow has several train stations serving the city.
 Moscow's ten rail terminals (or vokzals) are: